awebisam/The-Notes-Buddy-API/readme.md

 Auth type: Basic Token Authentication

-# steps to contribute in this project as follows
+# Steps to contribute in this project as follows
 1. Fork the repo
 2. Clone the repo eg:- git clone url
 3. Create new branch  eg:- git branch branchname